karslioglu/cpp-class-lib-wrapper-example/README_EN.md

 If you have made a minor change, such as a code change in the calculation algorithm of a function, or fixed a bug that will not radically change the structure within the Class, all you have to do is update the DLL file after compilation.
 Thus, neither other developers have to recompile their code nor users have to download the whole project from scratch.

-Everything is so beautiful up to here.
-But what if other developers are using a different language and not C++.
+Everything is so good up to here.
+But what if other developers are using a different language but not C++.
 In this case, there are several ways to follow.
 The safest of these is to write a Wrapper.
 This scenario will be exemplified in this project with several projects under a single Visual Studio Solution.

 Basically we have 3 main projects